Whitewashed house in Sparin

 Touring Museums in Vienna

-So let’s dig into my suggestions for best museum experiences in Vienna.
-As you’ll quickly discover, Vienna really is one of Europe’s best destinations for museum lovers.
 The only trouble is that you need to pace yourself.
 All those long, marble-floored corridors are hard on the knees.
 Take your time!
 It’s better to enjoy fewer museums and enjoy yourself than try to see them all and be too exhausted to take in a concert in the evening and enjoy a plate of weiner schnitzel.

-Kunsthistorisches Museum
+#1: Kunsthistorisches Museum

-Start at the Kunsthistorisches Museum (#1), Vienna’s answer to the Louvre and one of Europe’s best.
-The museum is located at Maria-Theresien-Platz in the Imperial Palace complex and exhibits the art collection of the Habsburg family.
+Located at Maria-Theresien-Platz in the Imperial Palace complex, this fabulous (and HUGE) museum exhibits the art collection of the Habsburg family.
 They were also known as the House of Austria and for several hundred years ruled a large chunk of Europe.

 The Kunsthistorisches Museum includes several collections.

 The exterior of the Kunsthistorisches Museum in Vienna, a grand building with domes, statues, and a manicured garden with a fountain in the foreground.
+This museum is one of the top museums to visit in Vienna.

 Kunsthistorisches Museum in Vienna